-At the top of the page you'll see a series of color chips, along with two slider controls and a toggle button.
-Further to the right, you'll see another ten color chips which should be blank.
-These are dedicated to recently used colors and will be empty until you've selected a color:
+At the top of the page, you'll see a series of color chips along with two slider controls and a toggle button.
+Further to the right, you'll see another 20 blank chips.
+These will contain your recently used colors and will be empty until you've selected a color.

-Below the color chips are two sliders labelled Lightness and Saturation.
-The lightness slider adjusts the light and dark tones of the series of color swatches, while the saturation makes the colors more, or less, vibrant.
+Below the color chips are two sliders labeled Lightness and Saturation.
+The Lightness slider adjusts the light and dark tones of the series of colors swatches, while the Saturation slider makes the colors more or less vibrant.
 Taken together, a user should be able to approximate nearly any color they choose.
-To use colors from Kuler®, click the text link marked Adobe Kuler swatches.
+To use colors from Kuler®, click on the text link marked Adobe Kuler swatches.

 Each of the color chips can be dragged onto any element within the preview area.
 This makes development of a swatch set extremely easy.
-Note that many of the jQuery Mobile styles overlap, for example, the header bar at the top of the page receives the same style as the header of the listview.
+Note that many of the jQuery Mobile styles overlap; for example, the header bar at the top of the page receives the same style as the header of the listview.
 Adjust the colors as desired then drag each chip onto an element on the page.
-Remember that each individual page is its own swatch so be careful about how you choose to mix colors.
+Remember that each individual page has its own swatch so be careful about how you choose to mix colors.